ai/nanoevents/README.md

 # Nano Events

-Small and simple events API.
+Simple and tiny event emitter library for JavaScript.

 * No node.js [EventEmitter] compatibility.
-* Only 270 bytes (minified and gzipped).
+* Only 257 bytes (minified and gzipped).
 It uses [Size Limit] to control size.
 * `on` and `once` methods return `unbind` function.
 You don’t need to save callback to variable for `removeListener`.
 * No aliases, just `emit`, `on`, `once` methods.